osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/communities.md

 For example, with Communities, OCS users can:

-- Share data with partners without bringing those users inside the corporate firewall or taking other security precautions.
+- Share data with partners without bringing those users inside the corporate firewall or taking extra security precautions.
 - Share data without requiring users to be onsite.
 - Share data with users who do not have a PI System or other required software.
 - Avoid unauthorized data sharing by always knowing who has access to data.